grig23/primetime.en/help/AccountIQ/howto-select-segment-timeframe.md

 ![](assets/segment-panel.png)

 *Figure: Segment and timeframe selection*

-At the top of all the reports pages on Account IQ, there is a panel to define segment by selecting MVPDs, channel programmers, and granularity and time frame.
+At the top of all the reports pages in Account IQ, there is a panel to define segment by selecting MVPDs, channel programmers, and granularity and time frame.

 ## Segment selection {#select-segment}